Survey in Characterizing Semantic Change: Methods for Semantic Change Characterization

 \subsection{Topics}

-Topic modeling is a statistical method used to identify the most important themes addressed in a collection of documents.
-This is done by grouping words that are frequently used together under topics.
-For example, a topic model might identify the topic of ``bank'' in a corpus of news articles by grouping together words like ``government,'' ``money,'' and ``insurance''.
+Topic modeling is a statistical method used to identify the main themes in a collection of documents by grouping words that frequently appear together.
+For example, a topic model might identify the topic of ``banking'' in a news corpus by grouping words like ``government,'' ``money,'' and ``insurance.''

-Semantic analysis is a type of intelligent algorithm that uses topic modeling to understand the meaning of words and phrases.
-It does this by tracking the different topics that a word is associated with in a context including time, domain, culture, etc. For example, a topic model could be used to understand the different meanings of the word ``bank'' in the context of finance (i.e., a financial establishment) and in the context of a river (i.e., the land alongside a body of water), or the word ``compute'' from its early days as a large mainframe machine to its current meaning as a small and personal device.
-The different topics associated with a word are tracked and compared in order to identify changes in their senses and, when possible, characterize these changes.
+Topic modeling can be used to understand the meaning of words and phrases by tracking the different topics a word is associated with in various contexts (e.g., time, domain, culture).
+For example, a topic model could be used to understand the different meanings of ``bank'' in a financial context versus a geographical one.
+The different topics associated with a word are tracked and compared to identify and characterize changes in its senses.